dikortis/LetsTalkETC/Episodes/Episode_10.md

-best work second the funding model tends to be very inconsistent in general that maybe some months you have a lot of money coming in in other months you're pretty tight and if you think about when you would need money the most it tends to be the time when the currency is
+best work second the funding model tends to be very inconsistent in general that maybe some months you have a lot of money coming in other months you're pretty tight and if you think about when you would need money the most it tends to be the time when the currency is